ipapusha/wordicalc/INSTALL.md

 ## Installation Options

 ### Option A: Single Workbook
-- Import `WordiCalc.bas` into your specific workbook
+- Import all three files (`Dictionary.cls`, `JsonConverter.bas`, `WordiCalc.bas`) into your specific workbook
 - Functions only available in that workbook

 ### Option B: Excel Add-in (All Workbooks)
-1. Create new workbook with the module
+1. Create new workbook and import all three files
 2. Save as **Excel Add-in** (`.xlam`)
 3. Go to **File** → **Options** → **Add-ins**
 4. Click **Manage Excel Add-ins** → **Go**